 Hogwarts is not some type of Orlando infection!

 - Take some time to visit Universal Studios theme park where wizards, witches and superheroes will greet you!
-Take your time to enjoying the parks because, after all, this is reason you are visiting the area!
+Take your time to enjoy the parks because, after all, this is the reason you are visiting the area!

 Cape Canaveral is out of this world!

 - Visit the Kennedy Space Centre in nearby Cape Canaveral and feel like you’re a real astronaut!